erikkworth/worthent-foundation/doc/state/state.md

 A **Transition Actor** is a piece of code that is configured to run during the state transition.
 A given Transition Actor can be used in multiple places in the state table and you can see from the diagram that it is indeed used in two places (one with the Ticket event and the other with the Push event).
 The configuration for a state transition between two states can list more than one and they run in the order they are listed.

-So now you have an overview of the concept, so let's break down the machine into its parts.
+Now you have an overview of the concept, so let's break down the machine into its parts.
 At the high level, the state table has these parts:

 * the state table definition (identifying the states, transition between states on events, and the transition actors that do work)
 * the data on which the state table works (that minimally identifies the state the state table is in at any given time)